jbemmel/srl-self-organizing/labs/evpn-mh-as-mc-lag/Multi_Vendor_Considerations.md

     bond-lacp-bypass-allow yes
     bridge-access 4094
 ```
 One can configure 'lacp bypass' (SRL calls this "LACP fallback mode") and the rate (fast meaning once per second, or slow every 30s), but not the 'admin-key', 'system-priority' or 'port-priority'.
 Based on tcpdump output, those priorities appear to be fixed (for all bonds) at 65535 and 255 respectively.
 It is unclear how the admin-key is determined (in this setup we get 15), but it is *the same across both bonds*.
 That results in a catch 22: SRL requires unique admin keys across lags (given that per IEEE 802.3ad standards, links with the same system ID and admin key can potentially aggregate) while CVX sets them identical.
-One cannot match LACP settings on multiple bonds in a multi-vendor MC-LAG setting that includes Cumulus switches.
+One cannot match LACP settings on multiple bonds in a multi-vendor MC-LAG setting that includes Cumulus switches (unless one manually configures /sys/class/net/bond1/bonding/ad_actor_key to be something else)

 Moreover, note how the LACP system MAC address is based on the 'es-sys-mac', and the generated ESI value contains this same MAC address (using a Type 0x3 ESI).
 While logical, this further reduces flexibility with respect to possible configurations.
 SR Linux can match the Cumulus configuration by setting ESI==0x03:\<system-id-mac\>:... but vice versa is not always possible.

 As a workaround, we can use static lags on the network facing side instead:
 ![plot](Multi_vendor_evpn_mh.png)

+# EVPN Control plane
+At the control plane level, both systems send similar routes, with some vendor specific differences:

+* Route Distinguisher: SRL uses a RD of \<system-ip\>:0 for Ethernet Segment routes, CVX uses multiple different ones:

+* Extended communities: CVX includes an bgp-tunnel-encap:VXLAN extended community with its Ethernet Segment routes, SRL does not

+## CVX

 # Verification